-18 If you have questions about this fee scale document, please send them to us by email to: workandfeesconsultation@psaa.co.uk.
+19 If you have questions about this fee scale document, please send them to us by email to: workandfeesconsultation@psaa.co.uk.

-2018/19 work programme
+2019/20 work programme

-- 19 Under the provisions of the 2014 Act, the NAO is responsible for publishing the statutory Code of Audit Practice (the Code) for auditors of local public bodies.
-Further information on the Code and supporting guidance is available on the NAO website. - 20 Audits of the accounts for 2018/19 will be undertaken under the Code published in April 2015, on the basis of the fee scale fee set out in this document. - 21 PSAA has set the 2018/19 fee scale with the expectation that there will be no significant changes in NAO guidance for auditors, professional standards, or CIPFA/LASAAC financial reporting requirements that would affect materially the amount of audit work to be undertaken for 2018/19 audits.
+- 20 Under the provisions of the 2014 Act, the NAO is responsible for publishing the statutory Code of Audit Practice (the Code) for auditors of local public bodies.
+Further information on the Code and supporting guidance is available on the NAO website. - 21 Audits of the accounts for 2019/20 will be undertaken in line with the Code published in April 2015. - 22 PSAA has set the 2019/20 fee scale with the expectation that there will be no significant changes in NAO guidance for auditors or CIPFA/LASAAC financial reporting requirements that would affect materially the amount of audit work to be undertaken for 2019/20 audits.
+Any ongoing impact of IFRS 9 and 15 will vary dependent on each organisation's circumstances, and so a blanket variation to scale fees is not appropriate, and additional work will be subject to individual fee variations.